Xetibo/ReSet-Doc/sections/comparison.typ

 @LanguageConformity.

 For this category using dynamic libraries offers a substantial benefit.
-As such, dynamic libraries receives the result of 2 while interpreted languages receives the result of 1.
+As such, dynamic libraries receive the result of 2 while interpreted languages receive the result of 1.

 #subsubsection("Results")